 The business community can’t afford to stand on the sidelines.
 Solving our transportation challenges is essential to securing our economic future.

 The Tampa Bay Partnership formed a Transportation Working Group to explore and identify the steps we must take to move forward.
-Chaired by Barry Shevlin (Vology) and Chad Loar (PNC Bank), the group includes dozens of business leaders who are eager to advance that vision and the public policy changes that will allow us to accomplish it.
+Chaired by Chad Loar (PNC Bank) and TJ Szelistowski (TECO Peoples Gas System), the group includes dozens of business leaders who are eager to advance that vision and the public policy changes that will allow us to accomplish it.

 MAJOR TRANSPORTATION INITIATIVES